-TXVECTOR parameters STA_ID_LIST, UPLINK_FLAG, BEAM_CHANGE and BSS_COLOR for an HE PPDU(#2517)
+TXVECTOR parameters settting for an HE PPDU(#2517)

+25.11.1 STA_ID_LIST

 … as follows:

-For an AP with dot11MultiBSSIDActivated equal to false, if the RU is intended for all STAs in the BSS, the STA_ID_LIST element is set to 0
+For an AP with dot11MultiBSSIDActivated equal to false, if the RU is intended for all STAs in the BSS, the STA_ID_LIST element is set to 0.
+The AP may include only one element with this value in a DL MU PPDU.

-For an AP with dot11MultiBSSIDActivated equal to true, if the RU is intended for all STAs in any of its BSSs, the STA_ID_LIST element is set to partial virtual bitmap value assigned for the group addressed frame (see 9.4.2.6 (TIM element))
+For an AP with dot11MultiBSSIDActivated equal to true, if the RU is intended for all STAs in any of its BSSs, the STA_ID_LIST element is set to partial virtual bitmap value assigned for the group addressed frame (see 9.4.2.6 (TIM element)).
+The AP may include only one element for each BSSID of the multiple BSSID set in the DL MU PPDU, and the number of such elements shall not exceed the maximum number of BSSs of the multiple BSSID set.

-For an AP with dot11MultiBSSIDActivated equal to true, if the RU is intended for all STAs on all its BSSs, the STA_ID_LIST element is set to 2047
+For an AP with dot11MultiBSSIDActivated equal to true, if the RU is intended for all STAs on all its BSSs, the STA_ID_LIST element is set to 2047.
+The AP may include only one element with this value in a DL MU PPDU.(#2467)25.11.2 UPLINK FLAG

 The Uplink Flag is carried in the TXVECTOR parameter UPLINK_FLAG of an HE SU PPDU, HE extended range SU PPDU, and HE MU PPDU and is set as follows:

 …